SER Blog Customer Stories & Use Cases

 Objectives and benefits of Peppol

 The broad objective of Peppol is to provide a technical infrastructure that standardizes and harmonizes the exchange of documents in international e-procurement processes between companies and authorities.
-This has has some major benefits:
+This has some major benefits for businesses like your own:

 Doxis Intelligent Invoice Automation